-The Group operates a number of pension plans and at 31 December 2014 the net pension liability amounted to \leqslant 893 million.
+The Group operates a number of pension plans and at 31 December 2014 the net pension liability amounted to €893 million.
 These plans are valued on an actuarial basis and are subject to a number of actuarial assumptions.

 We focused on this area due to the size of the balance and because there is inherent judgement in determining the actuarial assumptions.
-We considered the Group pension arrangements and assessed the impact of any changes to the pension schemes.